operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 }
 ```

-The handler itself (see ``org.camunda.bpm.extension.keycloak.showcase.sso.KeycloakLogoutHandler``) takes care of sending an appropriate redirect to Keycloak.
+The handler itself (see ``sso.org.operaton.bpm.extension.keycloak.showcase.KeycloakLogoutHandler``) takes care of sending an appropriate redirect to Keycloak.
 The redirect URI will look similar to
 ``http://<keycloak-server>/realms/camunda/protocol/openid-connect/logout?redirect_uri=http://<camunda-server>/camunda``.

 So the logout button now redirects to the Keycloak logout URL which then redirects back to the Camunda Cockpit.
 Because we're not authenticated any more, Spring Security will then start a new authentication flow.